 4. Undermining Your Confidence

-They downplay your accomplishments or make subtle jabs about your appearance.
+They downplay your accomplishments or make jabs about your looks.

 “That’s cool that you run a blog.
 Do people actually read it?”